SeloTheGreat/School/README.md

 This script performs a get request from specified url and writes it to a specified file

 *Only been used for atleast [python 3.9](https://www.python.org/downloads/release/python-390/)*

+---

+## WindowsCMD

+***Only works with Windows Command Prompt, only been tested on Windows 10***

+Use `setup.bat` to set up the .cmd files to allow for quick access or optionally, manually use the .cmd files on their own

+If no arguments are provided to the cmds, they output help info